4 Characteristics of Phenomenal Strategic Leadership

 By incorporating multiple perspectives in unique ways, strategic leaders help foster a business culture that values the free flow of information and, in turn, is better able to adapt to change.

 With the increasing amount of accessible data, the key is finding the best ways to use that data.
-Effective strategic leaders understand the value of using data during the process of decision-making and while developing both organizational and departmental strategies.
+Effective strategic leadership involves understanding the value of using data during the decision-making process and while developing both organizational and departmental strategies.

 Strategic leaders use data to support their decisions while maintaining a company culture that values transparency and data-driven objectives.
 In an organization with a data-driven culture, transparency ensures the ongoing realization of new sources of business value.
 Strategic leaders are also consistently working to find new ways to use data to maintain a competitive market position.